 Villagers near Northampton 'frightened' over government's plan to house 400 asylum seekers at former hotel

+Villagers near Northampton 'frightened' over government's plan to house up to 400 asylum seekers at former hotel

 "We are a caring community, it's just the numbers frightening us."